 Primetime Ratings: CBS Wins With ‘Big Brother’

-CBS won a tight Wednesday ratings race, Big Brother leading it to a 1.0 in viewers 18-49, per the Nielsen overnights, and a 5 share.
-That beat the 0.9/4 that Fox tallied.
+CBS was the top scorer among broadcasters Wednesday, as Big Brother led the network to a 1.0 in viewers 18-49, per the Nielsen overnights, and a 4 share.
+Next up were Fox and NBC at 0.7/3.

-Big Brother did a 1.5, up 67% from last week, when it was up against July 4th fireworks on NBC.
-The premiere of TKO: Total Knock Out scored a 0.9 while Code Black grew 33% to a 0.8.
+Big Brother was up 6% over its premiere, at 1.8.
+Two Criminal Minds repeats followed.

+Fox had repeats of MasterChef and The F Word With Gordon Ramsay.

 The television industry's top news stories, analysis and blogs of the day.